KayJay7/rpn-c/README.md

 # Reverse Polish Notation Calculator

 A simple program that alows you to type in math expressions (even on multiple lines) in RPN and evaluate them.
 The program keeps a table of golbal variables so you can store values for later use.
-All the numbers are stored as multiple precision rationals provided by the [GMP](https://gmplib.org/) library (through [rug](https://gitlab.com/tspiteri/rug)), so your calculations will be limited by just your memory (and rational numbers). rpn-c is also parallelized using [rayon](https://github.com/rayon-rs/rayon), so you can evaluate multiple expressions at the same time.
+All the numbers are stored as multiple precision rationals provided by the [RAMP](https://github.com/Aatch/ramp) library, so your calculations will be limited by just your memory (and rational numbers).
+`rpn-c` is also parallelized using [rayon](https://github.com/rayon-rs/rayon), so you can evaluate multiple expressions at the same time.

-This little project started both because of necessity (I wanted a program for writing quick expressions from terminal, and I wanted it to compute big numbers), and to try out using a simple lexer and a simple stack machine.
+This little project started both because of necessity (I wanted a program for writing quick expressions from terminal, and I wanted it to compute big numbers), and to try out using a simple lexer and a simple stack machine (used only up to version 0.1.1).
 At first I just wanted it to compute simple arithmetics, but midway I started adding some quality of life feature like variables and other commands, there are still some features i plan to add.

-Get it from crates.io using:
+Get it from [crates.io](https://crates.io/crates/rpn-c) with:
 ```sh
 cargo install rpn-c
 ```

-Building requires some GNU dependencies (for GMP), see the [gmp_mpfr_sys](https://docs.rs/gmp-mpfr-sys/1.4.4/gmp_mpfr_sys/index.html) (one of `rug`'s dependencies) documentation for more information on building on different systems (mainly for building on Windows).
+NOTE: Building requires a nightly Rust toolchain, because `RAMP` uses nightly features in order to get better performances (namely: lazy_statics, intrinsics, inline assembly).
+Also `RAMP` doesn't support cross-compilation, but that's a minor inconvenience.

 ## Syntax (rpn-l)